-- √ 8th February: Innovation Award applications open - √ 31st May, 12pm: Deadline for Innovation Award applications - ✓ 23 and 24 July : Shortlisted applicants present to the Shortlisting Panel, with Finalists selected - ✓ 8th August: Innovation Award Finalists submit their videos for the Community Choice Award.
+- ✓ 8th February: Innovation Award applications open - ✓ 31st May, 12pm: Deadline for Innovation Award applications - \checkmark 23 and 24 July : Shortlisted applicants present to the Shortlisting Panel, with Finalists selected - ✓ 8th August: Innovation Award Finalists submit their videos for the Community Choice Award.
 This is an opportunity for the public to vote for their favourite video out of the Finalists. - √15th August: Finalists present to the Final Panel, with up to six Innovation Award Winners selected - 12th September: Innovation Award Winners are publicly announced at a celebration event with leaders from across the sector - √19th September: Award Winners' package of support begins.
-See 2024-25 Incubator dates here.
+We will release the dates for all incubator sessions by the end of April.
+See here for 2023/24 incubator dates as an example.